MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-server/recipient-filters/recipientfilter-properties.md

 # Filterable properties for the -RecipientFilter parameter

-Learn about the recipient properties that you can use with the _RecipientFilter_ parameter in Exchange 2016 cmdlets.
+Learn about the recipient properties that you can use with the _RecipientFilter_ parameter in Exchange Server 2016 or later, and Exchange Online cmdlets.

-You use the _RecipientFilter_ parameter to create OPATH filters based on the properties of recipient objects in Exchange Server 2016.
+You use the _RecipientFilter_ parameter to create OPATH filters based on the properties of recipient objects in Exchange Server 2016 or later, and Exchange Online.
 The _RecipientFilter_ parameter is available in the following cmdlets:

 - [New-AddressList](../../../exchange-ps/exchange/email-addresses-and-address-books/new-addresslist.md) and [Set-AddressList](../../../exchange-ps/exchange/email-addresses-and-address-books/set-addresslist.md)